Jack0thy/Jack0thy/README.md

 My work is guided by three principles:

 1. **Sovereignty**
    Digital identity should be owned, not rented.
-Users must be able to exist, transact, and exit without reliance on opaque intermediaries.
+Users must be able to exist, transact, and exit without reliance on centralized intermediaries.

 2. **Mechanism Design**
    Protocols are economic and political systems.
 Their incentive structures determine whether they enable coordination or concentrate power.
 Design choices are never neutral.